Key takeaways:

 At this time, experts don’t recommend getting a COVID antibody test after the vaccine to “see if it worked.”
 That’s because the commercially available antibody tests don’t always check for the same antibodies associated with the vaccine.
 Also, a positive antibody test doesn’t guarantee a certain level of immunity.

 COVID antibody tests were common early on in the pandemic, but they’ve fallen out of favor more recently.
 This is because these tests only tell you if you’ve been infected by COVID or vaccinated against it at some point in your life.
-And since so many people have either had a COVID infection or have been vaccinated against it at this point, these tests are no longer as helpful.
+And, since so many people have either had a COVID infection or have been vaccinated against it by now, these tests are no longer as helpful.

 After vaccination, you may develop symptoms, such as: